rolandmueller/bigdata/streamlit.md

 # Make port 8501 available to the world outside this container
 EXPOSE 8501

+# Tells Docker how to test a Streamlit container to check that it is still working.
+HEALTHCHECK CMD curl --fail http://localhost:8501/_stcore/health

 # Run app.py when the container launches
 ENTRYPOINT ["streamlit", "run", "app.py", "--server.port=8501", "--server.address=0.0.0.0"]
 ```